 I quickly ran a feasibility, and the numbers looked good, with Total Return on Capital well in excess of 20%.
 My client was very interested indeed.
 Now came the fun part – negotiation!

 I primed the selling agent with the problems – high construction costs due to the slope of land, single driveway design (body corporate), maximum dwelling sizes of 24 squares, etc. “I’m telling you all this so that you understand our offer of $1.05m with a 90 day settlement“.
 This was clearly not what he wanted to hear, but we both understood I had a lot of leverage to play with – the campaign was 6 months in, without any serious interest.

 He came back within 5 minutes.
 The vendors hoped for $1.1m-$1.15m (then why was he advertising it at $1.2m-$1.32m?!).
 They may consider below $1.1m but not $50,000 below.
 He said “maybe $1.08m would get it done…”

 My client was happy with $1.08m (heck, it was a great buy at $1.1m), but I persuaded him to let me negotiate further, because this is the perverse thing – vendors need negotiations to be tough in order to feel like the highest price is achieved.
 We went back with $1.07m, and a few conversations later, bought it for $1.075m.

 Why did we get such a good deal?

 It’s about LEVERAGE.
-After a botched 6 month campaign, the buyer was desperate, and the selling agent even more so.
+After a botched 6 month campaign that began with price expectations of $1.3m+, the vendor became desperate, and the selling agent even more so.
 Just over 2 working days following my initial enquiry, we had signed contracts at $1.075m with a 90 day settlement.
 I love real estate!